 Type 2 diabetes can be managed with healthy eating, regular exercise and sometimes medication.

 Gestational diabetes is diabetes that occurs during pregnancy.
-It affects between 5 and 10% of pregnant women but usually goes away once the baby has been born.
+It affects 5-10% of pregnant women but usually goes away once the baby has been born.

 A woman's likelihood of developing gestational diabetes is influenced by a range of factors, including a family history of type 2 diabetes, being overweight, and being from certain ethnic backgrounds.